MinxZ/dleader_agent/docs/known_conflicts.md

-# Known Package Conflicts in Biomni
+# Known Package Conflicts in dleader_agent

-This file lists Python packages that are known to have dependency conflicts with the default Biomni environment.
+This file lists Python packages that are known to have dependency conflicts with the default dleader_agent environment.
 These packages are not installed by default.
 If you require their functionality, you must install them manually and may need to uncomment relevant code in the codebase.

 ## Packages